flytbase/flytsim-docker/README.md

 **setup** : This script as the name suggests sets up your machine to run FlytSim.
 You would get more information about it in the [Install](#install) section.

 **start** : This script launches a FlytSim docker container for you.
 It also opens up a tab in your browser connecting to http://localhost/flytconsole.
-Try waiting for around 30seconds after triggering this script, before manually opening up the link to FlytConsole.
+Try waiting for around 30 seconds after triggering this script, before manually opening up the link to FlytConsole.

 **stop** : As its clear from the name, it stops the FlytSim app and shuts down the docker container, but preserving its environment, which means executing the *start* script again, would start FlytSim app and resume the container session for you.